bhisaac/5eFP/5eFP-SRD.md

 ## Acolyte Upgrades

 Most acolytes never gain divine spellcasting.
-A rare few are rewarded for their devotion and service to their faith and receive a divine investiture of power, granting them the ability to cast cleric spells.
+A rare few are rewarded for their devotion and service to their faith and receive a divine investiture of power, granting them the ability to innately cast cleric spells.

 |Cost|Feature|Details|
 |-:|:-|:-|